pgraham/fig-standards/proposed/psr-cache.md

 {

     /**
-     * Get the key associated with this CacheItem
+     * Gets the key associated with this CacheItem.
      *
      * @return string
      */
     public function getKey();

     /**
-     * Obtain the value of this cache item
+     * Retrieves the stored value for this cache item.
      *
-     * @return mixed
+     * @return mixed  The saved value, or NULL if isHit() is False.
      */
     public function getValue();

     /**
+     * Returns whether or not this was a cache hit.
+     *
-     * This boolean value tells us if our cache item is currently in the cache or not *
+     * @return boolean  True if the cache request found a value, False otherwise.
-     * @return boolean
      */
     public function isHit();